ETH-PROFITO/Hack-Pancakeswap-BSC-liquidity-with-most-expensive-Sol-contract-Leaked-2022/README.md

 <h2 align="center">🦊 Create and Deploy a Front Run Bot Sol Contract on BSC ERC-20 PancakeSwap Earn BNB Profits! </h2>

-### NOTE: BUG IS NOT FIX YET ,BUT PANCAKESWAP REPORT THIS GITHUB AND REMOVE EVERYTIME .ENJOY BEFORE REMOVE IT

 ### Watch tutorial video: